docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 Rspamd is running, but you want or need to adjust it?

 1. Say you want to be able to easily look at the frontend Rspamd provides on port 11334 (default) without the need to enter a password (maybe because you already provide authorization and authentication).
-You will need to adjust the controller worker: create a file called `rspamd-modules.conf` and add the line `set-option-for-controller secure_ip "0.0.0.0/0"`.
-Place the file `rspamd-modules.conf` inside the directory on the host you mount to `/tmp/docker-mailserver/` inside the container (in our documentation, we use `docker-data/dms/config` on the host for this purpose).
+You will need to adjust the controller worker: create a file called `custom-commands.conf` and add the line `set-option-for-controller secure_ip "0.0.0.0/0"`.
+Place the file `custom-commands.conf` inside the directory on the host you mount to `/tmp/docker-mailserver/rspamd/` inside the container (in our documentation, we use `docker-data/dms/config/rspamd/` on the host for this purpose).
 And you're done!
 Note: this disables authentication on the website - make sure you know what you're doing!
 2. You additionally want to enable the auto-spam-learning for the Bayes module?
-No problem, just add another line to `rspamd-modules.conf` that looks like this: `set-option-for-module classifier-bayes autolearn true`.
+No problem, just add another line to `custom-commands.conf` that looks like this: `set-option-for-module classifier-bayes autolearn true`.
 3. But the chartable module gets on your nerves?
-Just disable it by adding another line: `disable-module chartable `.
+Just disable it by adding another line: `disable-module chartable`.

 ### DKIM Signing